+Home | Museum | Wanted | Specs | Previous | Next |

 of the same design as those in the Compet 16.
 The boards are made of

-phenolic, with etched copper traces on both sides of the boards, with plated-
+phenolic, with etched copper traces on both sides of the boards and plated-

 through feed-throughs connecting traces on each side.
 The boards are flow-